Are cookie banners illegal?

 Good news for privacy fans

-For internet users who value data protection, the decision of the Belgian DPA to declare cookie banners illegal is very good news.
+For internet users who value data protection, the decision of the Belgian DPA and the Brussels Court of Appeal to declare cookie banners illegal in its currently used form is very good news.

 Firstly, because ad tech companies will have to delete the user data they have collected through the TCF mechanism.